More Hope

 The 50mm now.

-First up, my initial thoughts on these two lenses were that they were different sibblings, but from the same family for sure.
+First up, my initial thoughts on these two lenses were that they were slightly different siblings, but from the same family for sure.

 I lost an hour of light, but this is for fun, not science.